SHAYON2003/rat-in-a-maze/README.md

 # rat-in-a-maze
-we have to find possible path from source to destination which a rat has to travel
+we have to find all possible path from source to destination which a rat has to travel